Unlocking the Potential of Difficulty Prior in RL-based Multimodal Reasoning: Methodology

 \textbf{Implementation.} To bridge this gap, we attempt to inject a simple explicit difficulty hints into prompts, enabling models to dynamically adjust reasoning depth and perform reflective validation checks.
 For each training prompt in $\mathcal{D}_2$\footnote{Due to the fact that $\mathcal{D}_1$ spans a broader spectrum of difficulty levels, whereas the distribution of $\mathcal{D}_2$ is comparatively more concentrated, the predefined hint is expected to be more precise when applied to $\mathcal{D}_2$}, we prepend a difficulty hint derived from its offline curation tier with corresponding accuracy bounds $\underline{\mathcal{A}}$\% -- $\overline{\mathcal{A}}\%$.
 The hint prompt encodes statistically estimated \textit{difficulty} as an adaptive reference: \begin{prompt} \textbf{Difficulty Hint Prompt:}

+Current sample belongs to HARD problems (with $\underline{\mathcal{A}}$\%--$\overline{\mathcal{A}}$\% historical accuracy by multi-round sampling), which may drift as training progresses.
+Most failures occur from insufficient reasoning depth or premature conclusions.
+Engage your DEEPEST analytical capabilities by (1) careful visual observation and feature extraction before reasoning, (2) multi-step verification of both visual analysis and logical reasoning, (3) explicit consideration of alternative visual interpretations or approaches, (4) self-correction through contradiction checking in visual evidence $\leftrightarrow$ textual reasoning, (5) increased reflection depth proportional to problem complexity.

-Current sample belongs to HARD level reasoning dataset (with $\underline{\mathcal{A}}$\%--$\overline{\mathcal{A}}$\% accuracy by multi-round sampling), which \textit{may statistically change} during training.
-USE as adaptive reference for \textit{the thought-depth calibration and reflective checks}. \end{prompt} This lightweight prompt can be utilized as plug-and-play hint to further steer the model’s \textit{cognitive budget} allocation, encouraging deeper thinking for moderate/hard problems and enriching broader exploration space.
+\end{prompt} This lightweight prompt can be utilized as plug-and-play hint to further steer the model’s \textit{cognitive budget} allocation, encouraging deeper thinking for moderate/hard problems and enriching broader exploration space.